aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

 </p>

 In retrospect maybe too much time was spent on this part of the process.
 In part this was caused by the small size of the project team, and the difficulty in everybody being available at the same time for discussions.
 Whilst the project ideas and concepts were progressing on line (see the ideas branch etc), it was the decision making process that was letting us down.
-Eventually it was agreed that a majority decision taken by people at meetings would be implemented, as waiting for a full concensus was causing delay.
+Eventually it was agreed that a majority decision taken by people at meetings would be implemented, as waiting for a full consensus  was causing delay.

 However every member of the group agreed on the Glacier View project as the one to implement.
 Whilst it is true that other ideas had generated some excitement from the lecturers/TAs e.g. Breathable, the team decided to take a pragmatic viewpoint.
 Some ideas could be discounted just from the Pros and Cons [document](https://github.com/aaronsharma/SEGP/blob/ideas/Team%2016%20Pros%20and%20Cons%20-%20Sheet1(2).pdf).
 Others had their champions, eg Local Music and the Homeless Sim.
 Ultimately the decision process had to take in the following factors: